palfibeni/KerAzsMB/README.md

 Works with WoW 1.12

 ## Intro
-This project contains many script and macro written to make multiboxer's life easier.
+This repository contains many prewritten macros to certain classes, making multiboxing life easier.
-It is working as a SuperMacro extension, but I have plans to make it into a separate addon.
+In it's current state it could be used as a SuperMacro extension.

 ## How to setup
 1. Download the scripts and place them inside you Interface/Addons/SuperMacro folder.